testillano/h2agent/README.md

 fmt = "$1"
 ```

 So, this `regex-replace` algorithm is flexible enough to cover many possibilities (even *tokenize* path query parameters).
 As future proof, other fields could be added, like algorithm flags defined in underlying C++ `regex` standard library used.
+Also, `regex-replace` could act as a *full matching* algorithm when no replacements are possible, so it can be used as a fallback to cover non-strictly matched receptions.

 The previous *full matching* algorithm could be simulated here using empty strings for `rgx` and `fmt`, but having obviously a performance degradation.